 - Add cranberries, sugar, orange zest, orange juice, water, cinnamon stick, and salt to a saucepan.
 Bring to a boil.
 Then, reduce the heat to low and simmer for 10 -15 minutes or until most cranberries have burst.

-- Stir in orange-flavored liqueur and pepper.
+- Stir in orange-flavored liqueur and black pepper.
 Mash the cranberries with the back of the spoon a little, if necessary—Cook for 5 more minutes, or until the sauce thickens and reaches the desired jam consistency.

 Nutrition